unionai-oss/unionml/aws-lambda-example/README.md

 Successfully created/updated stack - ulearn-example in us-east-2
 ```

-You'll be able to use curl to hit the API Gateway running your flytekit-learn app.
+Note the value of `UlearnApi`.
+You'll be able to hit the API Gateway running your flytekit-learn app.
 For example, in order to hit the `predict` endpoint you can run:

 ``` bash
 ulearn-aws-lambda-example$ curl -v -X POST \